zmmalik/cv/index.md

 ## Education
 **Bachelor of Science in Software Engineering** | Virtual University

-## Projects
-- **LiveStats**: Developed a responsive HTML5 and CSS3 theme using Bootstrap for dynamic content display.
-- **Customer Care PTCL**: Collaborated on building a customer care platform using the MEAN stack.

 ## Activities and Interests
 - Keeping up-to-date with emerging technologies